Stanley Park Seawall

 Built between 1917 and 1980, the 8.8km seawall trail is Vancouver's favorite outdoor hangout.
 Encircling the entire park, it offers...

-Stanley Park's biggest draw, the aquarium is home to 9000 water-loving critters – including sharks, wolf eels, beluga whales and a...
+Stanley Park's biggest draw, the aquarium is home to 9000 water-loving critters – including sharks, wolf eels and a somewhat shy...

 Stanley Park Horse-Drawn Carriages

 These narrated, one-hour tours offer a leisurely but informative way to see the park without having to walk.
 Tours depart from near the...

 The old-school Malkin Bowl is an atmospheric open-air venue in which to catch a summertime show.
 The season never gets too serious,...